-Lawrenceville beauty spot the Gilded Girl gets skin deep
+Beauty spot The Gilded Girl gets skin deep in Lawrenceville

 The Gilded Girl has been dealt a good hand.
 She’s worldly and wealthy, and particularly well-traveled for a gal just shy of 30.
 With a certain affection for all that glitters, she spends much of her journeys scouting the finest cosmetic and skin care products from across the globe.
 She’s far from conservative, both politically and financially.
 But her heart — and her eyeshadow — is always in the right place.